Skip to Content

 And, now that you’ve created a bookmark, it’s time to link another selected text to it.

-Step 1: First, head to the paragraph in your Google Docs document where you want to hyperlink the bookmark to.
-Highlight it by dragging the cursor over it until the text’s covered in blue highlight.
+Step 1: Head to the paragraph in your Google Docs document where you want to hyperlink the bookmark to and highlight it

 How to Hyperlink Within a Document in Google Docs to a Bookmark Step 1

-Step 2: After selecting the desired text, press “Ctrl/Cmd + K” or right-click on the highlighted text to activate “Link.”
+Step 2: Press “Ctrl/Cmd + K” or right-click on the highlighted text and click on “Link”

 How to Hyperlink Within a Document in Google Docs to a Bookmark Step 2